alphayax/php_utils/README.md

 ## File System

-A set of classes for files and directories
+A set of classes for files and directories management